Play Therapy for Children

 What is Play Therapy?

-This is a form of therapy designed with the intent to help children on their level.
+This is an evidence-based form of therapy designed with the intent to help children on their level.
 It is a system with a large number of treatment methods.
 These methods work to apply the therapeutic benefits of play.
 They help children to address and resolve their specific problems.
 In addition, it also builds on the natural way children learn about themselves and their relationships in the world around them.

 This form of therapy is not only letting your child play and color in the therapy office to fill time or have fun.
 This form of therapy uses specific types of play techniques that focus on your child’s main issue.
 It is how children express themselves and understand the world around them.
 Our play therapist will use sand trays, toys, art, and other creative expressive techniques.
 By doing so, children can experiment, problem solve, express themselves, and gain self-confidence in everyday activities.
 In a way, play is the language and therapy is the conversation.